strlns/ksuduo/README.md

 # KSUDUO

-## Simple Sudoku Generator
+## Simple Sudoku Game and Generator

 https://strlns.github.io/ksuduo/index.html

 ## What does it do?

 It's a Sudoku game and Sudoku generator.

-The number of clues is configurable.
-It works by generating a full grid and then deleting some cells.
-The generator works hard to guarantee that the puzzle has a unique solution (is a proper SUDOKU).
+A backtracking solver is used to detect invalid boards.
+The generator can be resource-hungry and slow, but should always produce a valid Sudoku.

 If possible, puzzle generation runs in a background thread (Web Worker)

 ---